Freedom of religion in Afghanistan: Freedom of Religion between November 2001 to September 2021

 In November 2001 the Taliban was taken out of power.
 However, political instability meant that human rights and religious freedom were slow to improve.
-A report in 2021 noted that despite some changes in government and society, the small communities of religious minorities (including Hindus, Sikhs, Christians, Ahmadi Muslims and Baha'is) remained endangered, without the ability to observe their faith publicly for fear of violent reprisal.
+A report in 2021 noted that despite some changes in government and society, the small communities of religious minorities (including Hindus, Sikhs, Christians, Ahmadi Muslims and Baháʼís) remained endangered, without the ability to observe their faith publicly for fear of violent reprisal.

 A Pew Forum data report in 2009 stated that Sunni Muslims constituted 80-85% of the population, with Shia Muslims making up 10-15%.
-Other religious groups, mainly Hindus, Sikhs, Baha'is and Christians, together constitute less than 0.3 percent of the population.
+Other religious groups, mainly Hindus, Sikhs, Baháʼís and Christians, together constitute less than 0.3 percent of the population.
 There were a few hundred Ahmadiyya Muslims and no Jews in the country.

 In March 2015, a 27-year-old Afghan woman was murdered by a mob in Kabul over false allegations of burning a copy of the Qur'an.
 After beating and kicking Farkhunda Malikzada, the mob threw her over a bridge, set her body on fire and threw it in the river.

 Freedom of Religion after 2021

 The Taliban took back power in Sept 2021.
 A report in 2022 report noted that they had stated that the country is an Islamic emirate whose laws and governance must be consistent with sharia law.
 Sikhs, Hindus, Christians, and other non-Muslim minorities reported continued harassment from Muslims.
-Baha'is and Christians continued to live in constant fear of exposure.
+Baháʼís and Christians continued to live in constant fear of exposure.

 In 2022, Freedom House rated Afghanistan's religious freedom as 1 out of 4.
+In 2025, this was rated as zero out of 4.

 In 2023, it was reported that violations against minorities had increased after September 2021.
 In particular, religious, sectarian, and ethnic minorities including Shia Hazaras and Ahmadis had fled to neighbouring countries such as Iran and Pakistan.
+This continued into 2024.

+A report by Human Rights Watch in 2025 stated that the Taliban refused to recognize the Ahmadi minority in Afghanistan as a legitimate Muslims, and they had persecuted some of its leaders.
+Similar persecutions regularly happen to Christians, Buddhists, and Zoroastrians, who practice their faith secretly or have gone under hiding from the government.
+The Taliban views anyone that left Islam as committing apostasy, which they view as punishable by death.